kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 | --- | --- |
 | `username` _[SecretKeySelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#secretkeyselector-v1-core)_ | Username holds the ref and key in the secret for the username credential.
 The Secret must exist in the namespace where KKP is installed (default is "kubermatic").
-The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to helm or git |
+The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to "helm" or "git" |
-| `password` _[SecretKeySelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#secretkeyselector-v1-core)_ | Password holds the ref and key in the secret for the Password credential.
+| `password` _[SecretKeySelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#secretkeyselector-v1-core)_ | Password holds the ref and key in the secret for the password credential.
 The Secret must exist in the namespace where KKP is installed (default is "kubermatic").
-The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to helm or git |
+The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to "helm" or "git" |
 | `registryConfigFile` _[SecretKeySelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#secretkeyselector-v1-core)_ | RegistryConfigFile holds the ref and key in the secret for the registry credential file.
-The value is dockercfg
+The value is dockercfg file that follows the same format rules as ~/.docker/config.json.
-file that follows the same format rules as ~/.docker/config.json The The Secret must exist in the namespace where KKP is installed (default is "kubermatic").
+The Secret must exist in the namespace where KKP is installed (default is "kubermatic").
-The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to helm or git |
+The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to "helm" or "git" |

 [Back to top](#top)